Flat Roof Calculator Metal Roofing Flat Roof Deck

 “Trained rubber roofing installers”: If you are lucky, you may get a roofer that has received some sort of training about rubber roof installation.
 For example, one of my suppliers, provides installation training programs for their roofing contractors who install only asphalt shingles.
 The idea behind such training seminars is to increase awareness and solicit sales of more roofing products.
 A manufacturer technician provides a sample installation on a 8×8 feet demo stand.

-Bellow is and example of such “hands-on rubber roofing training”.
+Below is an example of such “hands-on rubber roofing training”.

 epdm rubber roof installation